I met Monty Alexander on Woodward Avenue, DJF 2015.

 "Sly Mongoose" was first recorded, in an instrumental version featuring piano and violin, by Lionel Belasco (another Trinidadian) and so he held the copyright on the tune.
 After Sam Manning sang it in 1925, lyric versions began to accumulate, and variations in the lyrics crept in -- sometimes becoming simpler, sometimes more complicated.
 There's a version from 1935 by the Nassau String Band (Bahamas), and Lord Invader's 1946 version -- which is also an account of a calypso battle.
 American jazz performers, such as Louis Armstrong, Benny Goodman, Ella Fitzgerald and Charlie Parker all recorded their "Sly Mongeese", because he slid over there too.

 Original Jamaican music first came to be recorded in the 1950s, when it was called mento, and sometimes calypso ("to avoid confusion" -- because calypso became so popular, especially in the United States, and the mento singers and players wanted to capitalize on that, and not to stress their differences).
-Many different Jamaican performers have recorded different versions of "Sly Mongoose", a.k.a.
+Many different Jamaican performers have recordeddifferent versions of "Sly Mongoose", a.k.a.
 "Slide Mongoose".
 The lyrics differ radically from one version to the next, but none of the genuinely Jamaican versions of "Sly Mongoose" that I’ve heard explicitly mentions Jamaica like Sam Manning does.

 I love this song.
 Mento is an exuberant form, and this song is a particularly rambunctious mento.

 Like so much mento and reggae (and calypso too, I suppose), the lyrics evoke a tangible reality but multiple meanings ripple away from the everyday scenario.
-In this case: a mongoose steals a chicken from a kitchen, but the song simultaneously alludes to all sorts of things that are harder to put your finger on – religious overtones (holy water!), sexual innuendo (holy water, indeed), allusions to current or not-so-current events (Bedward the preacher), satire of manners (the racial and sexual dynamics of Mongoose’s relations with his “high brown mama”) and characteristically Caribbean surreality like the mongoose flying, or sliding, across the sea, from island to island to the continental USA.
+In this case:a mongoose steals a chicken from a kitchen, but the song simultaneously alludes to all sorts of things that are harder to put your finger on – religious overtones (holy water!), sexual innuendo (holy water, indeed), allusions to current or not-so-current events (Bedward the preacher), satire of manners (the racial and sexual dynamics of Mongoose’s relations with his “high brown mama”) and characteristically Caribbean surreality like the mongoose flying, or sliding, across the sea, from island to island to the continental USA.
 Manning’s version of the song (recorded in New York City, like most early calypso) includes America, which is such an important part of the story of Jamaican music.
+The Sly Mongoose is a precursor to Bob Marley, an unofficial ambassador for the music, people, and vibe of the Caribbean in general and Jamaica in particular.
+That's why "Sly Mongoose" is the theme song and mascot of this music blog.

-Reproduction of Okeh Records catalogue, from the liner notes to
+Reproduction of Okeh Records catalogue, from the liner notes to Sam Manning Volume 1: Recorded in New York 1924-1927

-"#65008 Sly Mongoose/Brown Boy: Both sung by Sam Manning, Accomp. by Cole Mentor Orchestra"
+(Jazz Oracle, 2002) "#65008 Sly Mongoose/Brown Boy: Both sung by Sam Manning, Accomp. by Cole Mentor Orchestra"

 I am a lifelong reggae fan, and this blog will mostly be about reggae and various musical genres related to reggae - including mento (Sly Mongoose is a mento song), Jamaican R&B, American R&B, ska, rocksteady, dancehall, dub and all things dubby, cod reggae, punk rock, and especially, post-punk, which I suppose is my second favourite genre.
 These are my main areas of interest, the grooves that occupy my brain and dominate my home stereo.

+I am a Canadian of European descent, born and bred in Windsor, a small industrial/post-industrial city across the river from Detroit, one of the greatest cities in the world - the place where I saw Bob Marley and the Wailers in 1978, at the age of 15.
+I have been a serious reggae fan ever since.
+Bob Marley was my introduction to the music of Jamaica, but over time, I’ve learned that he’s just one (big!) name on an incredibly long list of great musical artists from that small island.
 I’ve never been to Jamaica, or much of anywhere, really.
 I simply love the music.
 Jamaican history and culture are fascinating to me, but I’m not an expert.
 So I encourage input from any possible reader out there.
 Especially welcome are corrections to any lyrics that I post.
 (There's already a lot of wrong lyrics on the internet!)
 As an English grad who loves language and poetry, I'm going to examine song lyrics; it's inevitable.
 But honestly, I'd appreciate any clarification of cultural idiom or any other relevant facts or stories that anybody might be willing to contribute.
 If it revelates the music, I want to know about it.

 My love of music is broad; my love of Jamaican music is boundless.
 Posts will mix news and grooves.
 I’m only an amateur accumulator, more haphazard than a serious music collector ought to be, really, so I don't expect to talk in any detail about vinyl and records and such.
 Maybe occasionally showing off a particular favourite funky old 45 or record cover - I like LP cover art as much as the next music-nerd or aesthete.
 LPs are beautiful and I'm glad they're making a come-back, but I like any and all formats for music.